5 Day Camping Safari

 Departure day: any day of your choice

-You will be met at the reception of your hotel in Arusha and drive to the Lake Manyara National Park.
+In the morning you will travel from Arusha to the small Lake Manyara National Park.
 Not only is this park a bird-lover’s paradise with over 400 species of birds, but is also home to primates such as baboons and blue monkeys and many herbivores, such as elephants, hippos, wildebeest, impalas and giraffes.
 You might even catch a glimpse of the more carnivorous inhabitants, such as leopards and lions.
 Through the pop-up roof of your safari vehicle you will see the landscape changing from lush acacia woodlands to grassy floodplains, where colonies of flamingos and other water fowls can be found on the alkaline Lake Manyara’s shoreline.
 After extensive game viewing you will leave the park and head to your campsite in the small town of Mto wa Mbu.
 The evening can be spent lounging at the pool or bar, before you have your evening meal and overnight.
 The night will be spent in tents.

-Day 2 Mto wa Mbu – Serengeti National Park
+Day 2 Lake Manyara Area – Serengeti National Park

 After the breakfast plates have been cleared, you will continue toward the fertile highland where wheat, coffee and corn are grown by the Iraqw people.
 Passing through the Ngorongoro Conservation Area, you will be able to see the breath-taking Ngorongoro Crater before travelling onwards to the Serengeti National Park, which you will reach by midday.
 The Serengeti National Park is the largest park in Tanzania with a diversity of landscapes and habitats, such as grassy plains, swamps, lakes, savannah and mountains.
 Here the biggest wildebeest and zebra migration takes place and depending on season you will have the opportunity to witness thousands of animals on their search for nourishment.
 You will camp the night in the Seronera area in central Serengeti.